techgems/razor-component-tag-helpers/docs/content/docs/_index.md

 ## Razor Component Tag Helpers

-Razor Component Tag Helpers is a one file ASP.NET Core library that allows you to write UI components while maintaining compatibility with Razor Pages and MVC.
+Razor Component Tag Helpers is a minimalistic ASP.NET Core library that allows you to write UI components while maintaining compatibility with Razor Pages and MVC.
 With this library you can create your own component-like tag helpers using Razor syntax that receive and render child elements effortlessly.

+If you wish to see a functional application of this library in a dashboard template, please look at [this](https://github.com/techgems/dotnet-6-custom-db-identity) repository.

 ## What is the use case of this library?